JuanSenoret/java-http-server-demo/README.md

 Your terminal should look something like this:
 ![http server launch](images/terminal.png)

-Of course you can copy the *.lar file to another folder and launch from there.
+Of course you can copy the *.jar file to another folder and launch from there.

 - From your browser you can call the following URL (http://localhost:5000/) to check navigate through the folders